wlerin/feralfilehosting/Feral Wiki/Software/Python - How to install/readme.md

 rm -f ~/setuptools-0.6c11-py2.7.egg
 ~~~

 That is done.
-Python and setup tools are now installed and added to your paths.
+Python and set-up tools are now installed and added to your paths.
 There should be no need to prefix when installing mods.

 Using `easy_install` from the command line to install mods: